Guidebooks for Italy

 Price:£20.00This is a selective guidebook covering some of the Mediterranean’s finest rock climbs in 7 different countries.
 The guidebook details 113 multi-pitch routes in Spain, France, Italy, Malta, Croatia, Greece and Turkey.
 The routes chosen will suit the mid-grade climber with 27 routes from F4 to F5, 52 routes from F6a+ to F6b+, and 34 routes from F6c to F7a.
 In total 25 different climbing areas are covered with all the routes described in great detail.
 Each route is shown on a colour photo topo, along with information regarding gear required, type and style of the climbing, approach and descent information.
 Published in 2014 and written in French and English text throughout.
 More Information

-Price:£32.95This is a guidebook describing 19 of the best multi-pitch rock climbing areas in Europe.
+Price:£32.95This coffee table style guidebook describes describing 19 of the best multi-pitch rock climbing areas in Europe.
 The 19 locations described are all in great setting, and are iconic places to go climbing in Ireland, France, Spain, Switzerland, Germany, Italy, Norway, Austria, Croatia, Bulgaria, and Greece.
 For each location there is an overall description of the style and aspect of the climbing, which coupled with personal experiences of the author and topos of iconic routes provide a great read.
 Published in November 2016, this book will provide great inspiration to go multi-pitch climbing in Europe, and is in English text throughout.
 More Information